Access Management

 Bluegrass Corridor Management Planning Handbook

-We have prepared this handbook to be used as a guide for local community leaders, planners, and transportation officials for the development of corridor plans that are comprehensive and responsive to community values and the Kentucky heritage.
+This handbook is to be used as a guide for local community leaders, planners, and transportation officials for the development of corridor plans that are comprehensive and responsive to community values and the Kentucky heritage.

 Bluegrass Corridor Management Planning Handbook.pdf